HengJiang95/In2SET/README.md

-#### This is the demo code of our paper "In2SET: Intra-Inter Similarity Exploiting Transformer for Dual-Camera Compressive Hyperspectral Imaging" in submission to CVPR 2024.
+#### This is the demo code of our paper "In2SET" in submission to CVPR 2024.

 This repo includes: